BingTea-SearchEngine/Ranker/README.md

 cd build
 ```

-Hash (THIS NEEDS TO BE DONE SEPARATELY TO LOUVAIN, THERES SOME WEIRD
+Create hash (THIS NEEDS TO BE DONE SEPARATELY TO LOUVAIN, THERES SOME WEIRD
 MEMORY MANAGEMENT IN CMPH.
 SOMETHING GETS DELETED PREMATURELY THAT
 CAUSES AN ERROR)
 ```